Get Connected, Stay Informed

 Can I edit a posting once it has been submitted?

 Yes.
 As long is you are logged in, you will see your flyer.
+However, you will not be able to edit a flyer once it has already been approved.
 Note the paper and pencil icon to the right of your flyer as shown here:

 You no longer need to submit multiple postings to multiple subject categories in order for your posting to be syndicated to Boiler TV, digital signage, the myPurdue portal, Facebook and Twitter.
 Although you have the capability of making multiple submissions, please consider submitting your posting to the subject category it best fits in to.
 If you feel the submission needs to be made available in more than one subject category, please submit no more than three.
 On the home page you can scroll down the categories menu and a pop-up box will display what subject areas best fit in to the category.
 If you are in doubt as to which subject category to submit to, select the Weekly News category.